Kapul/Neural-Net-Vizualization/README.md

 # Neural-Net-Vizualization
 Visualization of neural networks weights

 How can we vizualize weights in high-dimensional, iterative, predictive algorithms?
 I use “vanilla”, or single hidden layer network as an example.
 To illustrate the power neural net vizualization, I simulate data with a vector of Y, 20×100,000 matrix of X, 1 hidden layer, and 20 nodes.
+This example is in file "nn_vizualization".

 First, heat map representation could be a good choice.
 In addition, I use clustering to improve the visualization of heat map.
 This heatmap is presented in "heatmap" file.